samaratrilling/declass/examples/vw_helpers.md

 #### To use a custom tokenizer with Method 1
-The default tokenizer removes stopwords and that's it.
+The default tokenizer removes stopwords, converts to lowercase, and that's it.
 You of course will want to create custom tokenizers.
 A `Tokenizer` simply needs to be a subclass of `BaseTokenizer`.
 In particular, it (only) needs to have a method, `.text_to_token_list()` that takes in a string (representing a single document) and spits out a list of strings (the *tokens*).
 If you already have such a function, then you can create a tokenizer by doing:

     my_tokenizer = MakeTokenizer(my_tokenizing_func)

 In any case, the steps are:

 * Create a `Tokenizer` and pickle it using `my_tokenizer.save(my_filename.pkl)`.
-Note that an subclass of `BaseTokenizer` automatically has a `.save` method.
+Note that any subclass of `BaseTokenizer` automatically inherits a `.save` method.
 * Pass this path as the `--tokenizer_pickle` option to `files_to_vw.py`
 * If you think this tokenizer is useful for everyone, then submit an issue requesting this be added to the standard tokenizers, then it can be called with the `--tokenizer_type` argument.

 ### Method 2: From a `TextFileStreamer`

+TODO: Add this

 Quick test of VW on this `sfile`
 --------------------------------